SolaceLabs/solace-integration-guides/docs/_guides/weblogic-app-server.md

 (config-jndi)#
 ```

-#### XA Transactions – Sample Code
+#### Transactions – Sample Code

-The following examples demonstrate how to receive and send messages using XA transactions.
-Examples are given for both Bean-Managed and Container-Managed Transactions (BMT and CMT respectively).
+The following examples demonstrate how to receive and send messages using EJB transactions.
+Examples are given for both BMT and CMT in GitHub:

 ##### Receiving messages from Solace over XA transaction – CMT Sample Code